 Guided Tour of the Ruins

 You’ll most likely start your day with a tour of the ruins, given time constraints.
 Expect to get up really early (with the rest of the tourists) for the morning entrance to Machu Picchu.
+For those of you with a set tour, you will likely take the first bus from Aguas Calientes early in the AM.
 If you don’t have a guide (which I highly recommend), you can hire one right before you enter the site.

 Depending on the entrance time that you have selected for the mountain, take a little bit of time for a self-guided tour.
 This will give you time to take some pictures and hang out with the llamas, who are surprisingly agile on the steep mountain slopes.When your you entrance time starts, start heading to the trail head to get things started!